Master of Science in Speech-Language Pathology

 1. Applicants must possess a baccalaureate degree from a regionally-accredited (or its equivalent) college or university.

 2. Candidates for admission are required to submit a completed application, which is available on the CSDCAS website, by February 1.
 Requirements and procedures for admission to graduate studies are specified on the application form.
 The applicant must comply with these requirements and procedures.
 Submission of two letters of recommendation is required.
-Submission of a third letter is optional, and all three may be submitted online.
+Submission of a third letter is optional, and all three may be submitted in CSDCAS.

 3. Candidates must submit official transcripts from all undergraduate programs that were part of the bachelor’s degree and all programs where any prerequisite courses were taken, including Worcester State University.
-Applicants should have official transcripts sent to themselves, and should mail these sealed, official transcripts, along with the Speech-Language Pathology Application Cover Sheet to the Graduate Admissions Office.

 4. Candidates applying for admission must have taken or currently be enrolled in the following college-level prerequisite courses at the time of application for the master’s degree program.
 Students completing prerequisites at the time of application must provide evidence of enrollment.
 Prerequisites may be taken at WSU in the evening as a non-matriculated student or as a day student.
 Please contact the Division of Graduate and Continuing Education for enrollment information.
 Day students must complete an “undergraduate non-degree” application.
 Please contact the undergraduate Admissions Office for additional details at 508-929-8040.